 Clarion County Children & Youth Services focuses its services on child protective services and general protective services such as truancy and unkempt houses.
 The child care services is split between ongoing services and intake services which places children into foster care.
-CYS Director Todd Kline reported approximately 90% of children placed into foster care are in house.
+It has been reported that approximately 90% of the children placed into foster care are in house.

 CYS has a caseworker on-call 24/7 which can be contacted through 9-1-1.

 If child abuse is suspected, people are encouraged to report information to ChildLine at 1 (800) 932-0313.

 Mandated Reporters can report electronically through the Child Welfare Portal